To raise €100,000 in order to support a new Women’s Health Pavilion in the hospital complex

 A total of $50,000 has been donated through Toni Garrn’s network for VHW.

-VHW's health impact includes 29,039 clinical consultations in 2016, a 40% increase in prenatal visits from 2015 to 2016 and provides 8 different types of clinical services.
+VHW's health impact includes 45.000 clinical consultations in 2018, a 19% increase from 2017.
+Almost 65% of the patients who visited the clinic in 2018 were women.
+The clinic provides 8 different types of clinical services.

 Through primary health care services treating and preventing illness becomes feasible for the first time within this region.